Respond

 Useful Contacts

-Energex provides live information and updates via its website.
+Energex provides live information and updates via its power outage map.
 If you are experiencing a power outage, please contact Energex on 13 62 62.

 The Practice Support team is here to provide assistance to practices experiencing a disaster, pandemic or emergency.
 Please reach out to our team via email or telephone if you require support.